palavatv/palava-machine/ReadMe.md

 ## Description

 PalavaMachine is a WebRTC signaling server.
 Signaling describes the process of finding other peers and exchange information about how to establish a media connection.
+It works together with the [palava-client](https://github.com/palavatv/palava-client].

 The server is implemented in [EventMachine](http://rubyeventmachine.com/) and [Redis PubSub](http://redis.io/topics/pubsub) and communication to the clients is done via WebSockets.
 See it in action at [palava.tv.](https://palava.tv)